The Endless (film): Critical reception

-Matt Zoller Seitz of RogerEbert.com gave the film 3½ stars, stating, "If you have a good idea, a strong cast, a smart script, and directorial chops, you don't need a lot of money to make a compelling movie.
+Matt Zoller Seitz of RogerEbert.com gave the film three-and-a-half stars out of four, stating, "If you have a good idea, a strong cast, a smart script, and directorial chops, you don't need a lot of money to make a compelling movie.
 The Endless is proof."

 Horror novelist and podcaster Brian Keene praised the film on social media, tweeting "The Endless is a true horror masterpiece—a David Lynch meets Stuart Gordon meets Don Coscarelli fever dream of Lovecraftian cosmic horror that demands repeated viewings."